devbrainlab/devbrainlab.github.io/jekyll/people.markdown

     image: Madison.jpg
     email: mroot@uoregon.edu
     body:  Madison is an undergraduate at the University of Oregon pursuing a B.S. in Human Physiology with a minor in chemistry with the goal of obtaining a career in medicine.
 Originally from am from West Linn, Oregon, Madison is a proud recipient of the Pathway Oregon grants and scholarships.
+  - name: Grant Sandler
+    image: Grant.jpg
+    email: gsandler@uoregon.edu
+    body:  Grant is the current lab manager of the Developing Brains in Context Lab.
+He graduated from the University of Oregon with a B.S. in psychology in 2022.
+He enjoys working with youth and recently spent 11 months as a Juvenile Justice Specialist for the Martin Luther King Jr. Education Center in Lane County.
+Grant’s one day hopes obtain a PhD in clinical developmental psychology.
+Research interests of his include racism prevention, social and cognitive neuroscience, mentalization, and how trauma and environmental influences impacts child development and behavior.
+Additionally, Grant would like to research Mentalization-based therapy (MBT).
+An overarching goal for Grant is to increase access to mental health treatment for all individuals.
   - name: Stephanie Gonzalez Villanueva
     image: Stephanie.jpg
     email: sgonzal7@uoregon.edu